cdanderson76/cdaBirthdayBuddy/README.md

 Oh the challenges...

-I ran into a LITTLE bit of a challenge trying to
+I ran into a LITTLE bit of a challenge trying to render the content after clearing out the birthdays with the 'Clear All' button.

-<h2>What specific areas of your project would you like help with?</h2>

-Not really, but if anyone would like to add anything to the short story that I have above, feel free.
-Trying to become as knowledgeable as I can in reference to putting these projects together.
-Thanks...